 At some point in the 19th century, bidets were moved (with the chamber pot) from the bedroom to the bathroom.
 Today, bidets are common all around the world, except for in The United States, but they are quickly becoming popular.

 Modern bidets have come a long way from their predecessors.
 The bidets of the 18th century were simply toilet-like basins that provided upward spouts of water.
 Today, bidets come with adjustable spray settings, warm water, air dryers, heated seats, deodorizers and even remote controls.

 Modern Americans have found a new appreciation for the bidet because of the freedom it provides for people with disabilities.
 People who require the assistance of caregivers in using the toilet are empowered by the bidet.
 Google statistics indicate that searches for bidet fixtures in the United States now exceed 500,000 monthly because of the newly discovered benefits to the disabled.

-If you or a loved one would like to take back your independence in the bathroom, visit us online at BioRelief.com or Call Us Toll Free at 1-877-782-3675.
+If you or a loved one would like to take back your independence in the bathroom, browse our selection of bidets and toilet seat bidets online at BioRelief.com or call us toll free at 1-877-782-3675.